-If a dilution levy is required then, based on future projections, the estimated rate of such a levy would be 0.13% on sales (creations) and 0.06% on redemptions (liquidations).
-The actual percentages can only be accurately calculated at the time at which they are applied and, as such, these percentages are subject to change.
+If a dilution levy is required then, based on future projections, the estimated rate of such a levy would be up to 0.24% on sales (creations) and 0.06% on redemptions (liquidation).

 The ACD, in its absolute discretion, may waive or reduce the dilution levy.
 The ACD may alter its current dilution policy in accordance with the procedure set out in the Regulations.